ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - HP Comware - fixed parsing of `display interface` command for the different output format
 - Huawei NE 8000 platforms - version detection fixed
-- Juniper Junos - fixed parsing of command `show spanning-tree statistics interface` to support another output format
+- Juniper JunOS - fixed parsing of command `show spanning-tree statistics interface` to support another output format
-- Juniper Junos - fixed parsing of different output for command `show route active-path`
+- Juniper JunOS - fixed parsing of different output for command `show route active-path`
-- Juniper Junos - fixed vrf leak to the main routing table (`inet.0`).
+- Juniper JunOS - fixed vrf leak to the main routing table (`inet.0`).
-- Juniper Junos - Improve error message when the firewall isn’t able to provide output for cmd `show security ike security-associations detail`.
+- Juniper JunOS - Improve error message when the firewall isn’t able to provide output for cmd `show security ike security-associations detail`.
-- Juniper Junos - Improve error message when the firewall isn’t able to provide output for cmd `show security ipsec security-associations detail`.
+- Juniper JunOS - Improve error message when the firewall isn’t able to provide output for cmd `show security ipsec security-associations detail`.
-- Juniper Junos - MPLS forwarding tables collection fix
+- Juniper JunOS - MPLS forwarding tables collection fix
 - Mikrotik - fixed ipsec parsing for non-tunnel policies
 - Mikrotik - fixed parsing of interfaces which have an only numeric name
 - Palo Alto - Cluster state detection added.
 Fixes path lookup on duplicate IP on both nodes in the cluster.
-- Paloalto - fixed tunnel proposals were not parsed correctly with long tunnel names
+- Palo Alto - fixed tunnel proposals were not parsed correctly with long tunnel names
 - STP edges to Juniper SRX firewalls with virtual mac address fix
 - UI - fixed overflow of items from select boxes used in modals